rwc/docs/README.md

-# chef
+# docs
-Chef musings, guides, and code.
+musings, guides, and code.